ice5050/Analog.Cafe/README.md

 - If you would like to contribute code, documents, design or better organization of this repository, submit a PR.
 We'll take from here.
 - If you would like to contribute photography, articles or any other creative content please head to http://analog.cafe
 - If you have general feedback, ideas, thoughts or criticisms, please email them to d [at] analog.cafe

+Feel free to browse this repo for design files and the code once it appears.
+Also please check out the Wiki page, it contains a lot more info on how this project shoudl look, how to replicate its functions and more.